-OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the traditional pension and the combined plans.
-This trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
+The health care trust is also used to fund health care for member-directed plan participants, in the form of a Retiree Medical Account (RMA).
 At retirement or refund, member directed plan participants may be eligible for reimbursement of qualified medical expenses from their vested RMA balance.